zimolzak/cv/README.md

 reciprocal appointment as Lecturer, Harvard Medical School.
 My work enabled a **genomic precision medicine** platform and learning health system for cancer, as well as a 13,000-subject point of care, randomized **comparative effectiveness trial** of two antihypertensives.
-I developed (2016) a system to ensure **reusable phenotyping algorithms** for genomic association and other studies, and I directly exported and encrypted data for transfer to the mirror system adopted at Oak Ridge National Laboratory (2018).
-I collaborated on writing and submission of a U01 grant.
-I served as **co-program-director** of the Big Data-Scientist Training Enhancement Program (BD-STEP) site in Boston, and served as principal investigator on a study of genomic predictors of stage of lung cancer at presentation.
-I mentored an internal medicine resident, who helped me make a highly accurate **natural language processing classifier** of serum protein electrophoresis reports.
+Developed (2016) a system to ensure **reusable phenotyping algorithms** for genomic association and other studies, still in use as of 2024.
+Personally exported and encrypted data from this system to the mirror system at Oak Ridge National Laboratory (2018).
+Served as **co-program-director** of the Big Data-Scientist Training Enhancement Program (BD-STEP) site in Boston, and as principal investigator on a study of genomic predictors of stage of lung cancer at presentation.
+Mentored an internal medicine resident, who helped me make a highly accurate **natural language processing classifier** of serum protein electrophoresis reports.
 Inpatient medicine **teaching attending** at the VA hospital.
 Supervisors (research): Nhan Do, Valmeek Kudesia, Mary Brophy, Louis Fiore.
 Clinical: Steven Simon, Jay Orlander, Anthony Breu.

 **Research collaborator,** Massachusetts Institute of Technology, Laboratory for Computational Physiology, 12/6/2013-9/2016.
-Lead clinician on a project to develop a data-based definition of acute kidney injury, using records of 11,000 patients from MIMIC II, an open collection of intensive care unit data collected over 8 years.
-Collaborated on writing and submission of an NIH R25 grant.
-Professor:
+Lead clinician on a project to develop a data-based definition of acute kidney injury, using records of 11,000 patients from MIMIC II, an open collection of intensive care unit data covering 8 years.
+Collaborated on writing and submitting a R25 grant.
+Professor: Leo Celi.
-Leo Celi, Harvard-MIT Division of Health Science and Technology.

 **Research fellow,** Children's Hospital Informatics Program, Intelligent Health Laboratory, 7/1/2011-1/31/2014.
 Analyzed pharmacy claims to develop predictive models of medication adherence.
-Used **SAS software and multivariable logistic regression** to analyze 61 million enrollment records, 200 million medical claims, and 90 million prescription claims.
-I designed and wrote all code to perform the analysis, resulting in 2,000 lines of code in the final project.
-Other data and methods included laboratory and health risk assessment data, multivariable adaptive regression splines, and Fourier spectral analysis.
+Used **SAS and logistic regression** to analyze $\sim$ 300M claims from 61M individuals.
+Designed and wrote all code (2,000 lines in the final analysis).
+Pilot projects using multivariable adaptive regression splines, and Fourier spectral analysis.
 Coursework in **epidemiology, biostatistics, data mining, machine learning, and grant writing,** partially through Harvard School of Public Health Program in Clinical Effectiveness.
-Professor: Kenneth Mandl, Harvard Medical School.
-Program director: Alexa McCray, Harvard Medical School.
+Professor: Kenneth Mandl.
+Program director: Alexa McCray.

 **Urgent care physician,** Harvard Vanguard Medical Associates, 10/15/2011-6/30/2018.
-Diagnose and treat patients with acute medical problems, e.g. respiratory or gastrointestinal infections, dehydration, sprains, abscesses, lacerations, pelvic conditions, initial management of fractures.
+Diagnose and treat outpatients with acute medical problems, e.g. infections, dehydration, sprains, abscesses, lacerations, pelvic conditions, initial management of fractures.
 Supervise nurse practitioners and physician assistants.
 Supervisor: David Meenan.

 **Internal medicine chief resident,** Saint Louis University Hospital, 7/1/2010-6/30/2011.
 Managed and scheduled 130 residents.
-Academic appointment as instructor in internal medicine and hospital appointment as physician.
+Academic appointment as instructor in internal medicine.
 Attended on inpatient & outpatient general medicine in university and VA hospitals.
 Accepted transfers, supervised and improved patient handoffs.
+Precepted medical students, ran morbidity/mortality and clinicopathologic conferences, and
+$\sim
-Precepted medical students, ran approximately 100 resident report conferences, 6 morbidity and mortality conferences, and two clinicopathologic conferences.
-Interviewed residency program applicants and sat on selection committee.
-Program director: Miguel Paniagua, Saint Louis University.
+100$ resident report conferences.
+Interviewed and helped select residency program applicants.
+Program director: Miguel Paniagua.

 **Research elective,** 2/2007-4/2007.
-Analyzed associations in a database of 12,000 outpatients associated with 40,000 diagnoses.
+Association rule mining on a database of 12,000 outpatients and 40,000 diagnoses.
 Wrote Perl code to find associations between any given pair of diseases in a patient, and to output the strongest associations in an easily visualized format.
 Professor: Walton Sumner, Washington University in St. Louis.

 **Professorial assistant,** 9/1998-5/2002.
 Used molecular biology and cell culture techniques to analyze factors leading to malignant transformation of human cells.
 Professor: J. Justin McCormick, Michigan State University.

-**Technology skills.** Experience with **SAS** and **R** statistical programming, **Git** source code management, and **SQL** all since 2011;
-and with the **Python** programming language since 2013.
-GitHub
-username: zimolzak (have written code involving topics such as a Twitter text generator, cryptography, satisfiability solving, celestial navigation, and Amazon Web Services tasks).
+**Technology skills.** Experience with **R** statistical programming, **Git** source code management, and **SQL** all since 2011; and with the **Python** programming language since 2013.
+Experience with **SAS** statistical programming 2011-2014.
+GitHub username: zimolzak (have written code involving topics such as a Twitter text generator, cryptography, satisfiability solving, celestial navigation, and Amazon Web Services tasks).
 Experience with the Perl programming language, Linux/UNIX, LaTeX, and GNU Emacs since 2001.
 Intermediate experience with audio, video, and photo equipment and editing. *Electronic medical records:* experience with Epic Hyperspace since 2009, CPRS/VistA since 2007, and 1 year experience with Cerner PowerChart.

 **Additional courses.** *Machine Learning* (Coursera/Stanford, Andrew Ng, Octave language, 2011). *Intro to Theoretical Computer Science*